dmd-program/dmd-100/chapter-4-design-as-tragedy-the-rise-and-fall-of-the-twin-towers.md

 ## **Writing guidelines**

-1. Write a response to the writing prompt on your course blog.
+1. Write a response to the writing prompt.
 2. Length: \(150-300 words\)
 3. Check for spelling and grammar.
 4. Choose clear and concise wording.